 “A financial plan should answer what the financial projections are for the business, as well as other key information such as compensations and benefits, product cost of goods, and cash flow,” he explains.
 “Most importantly, what is the break-even point of the business?
 How much business must each salon professional do per day for the salon to earn a profit?
 This is a simple number to track,” he notes.

-“An operations plan details how many of each service should be offered, and includes the number of service be, and how will this relate total capacity?” he asks.
-“What are the hours of importantly, what will the pricing structure be?
+“An operations plan details how many of each service should be offered, and includes the number of service stations and treatment rooms.
+What will the average ticket per service be, and how will this relates to total capacity,” he says.
+“What are the hours of operation, should there be multiple shifts and, most importantly, what will the pricing structure be?”

 “The sales and marketing plan will answer how the salon gets new clients, keep them, and generates referrals from them,” he continues.
 “The leadership plan details how the owner will effectively build a high-performance salon or spa team.”